 What Is Therapy?

 The word “therapy” has many meanings and takes different forms.
-At CRG, many of our providers offer therapy services.
+At CRG, many of our providers offer therapy services, including Individual Therapy.
 All forms of therapy are designed to help people achieve greater insights, develop better coping strategies, or heal emotional wounds as they address personal issues in a confidential, safe environment.
 Some CRG patients find that therapy services alone are sufficient to meet their needs.
 Many of our patients, however, find that therapy is an integral part of an overall care plan that might include assessment services, medication management, and even educational services.

 Who Can Benefit from Therapy?

 Many people can benefit from therapy at different points in their lives.
 Some individuals who seek therapy have chronic conditions that create ongoing emotional complications.
 They may benefit from long-term therapy to gain insight and emotional support while developing new ways of thinking or interacting with others.
 Other people may benefit from short-term therapy after a sudden life event (such as divorce or the death of a loved one) in order to recover and move forward.

 What Types of Therapy Services Are Available at CRG?